Brad Pitt Skips Oscars Debut With Kate Hudson? She & Jennifer Aniston Dazzle

 Prior to the Oscars, Hudson heated up the speculation that she and Brad were an item.
 She posted a romantic video for Valentine’s Day, noted EnStars.

-Posting the video on Instagram, Kate sung Rihanna’s “Love On The Brain.”
+Posting the video on Instagram, Kate sang Rihanna’s “Love on the Brain.”
 Joined by her son, who prompted her, Hudson even formed a heart with her hands.
 That led to speculation that the heart was for Brad.

 We got love on the brain and sending you all ❤'s!
 Happy Valentine's Day from our fam to yours ????